Skip navigation

 2. The Council, through its Finance Committee, meets on a regular basis to consider how the Fund is performing relative to the set investment objectives.
 The monitoring process aims to proactively identify potential issues or areas of concern, investigate these thoroughly and take action where appropriate.

-3. The Council, through its Finance Committee, formally reviews each asset class annually or sooner if required.
+3. The Council, through its Finance Committee, formally reviews each asset class annually or sooner, if required.

 • Overall performance and performance of each underlying manager relative to objectives and peers;